isaakhanimann/psychonautwiki-journal-android/README.md

-Copyright (C) 2022 Isaak Hanimann.See the end of the file for license conditions.
+Copyright (C) 2022 Isaak Hanimann.

+See the end of the file for license conditions.

 # PsychonautWiki Journal